 The Fund incurs all brokerage commissions, including applicable exchange fees, National Futures Association ("NFA") fees, give-up fees, pit brokerage fees and other transaction related fees and expenses charged in connection with trading activities by the Commodity Broker.
 These costs are recorded as Brokerage Commissions and Fees in the Statements of Income and Expenses.
 The Commodity Broker's brokerage commissions and trading fees are determined on a contract-by-contract basis.
-On average, total charges paid to the Commodity Broker and the Predecessor Commodity Broker, as applicable, were less than \$6.00, \$6.00 and \$10.00 per round-turn trade during the Years Ended December 31, 2016, 2015 and 2014, respectively.
+On average, total charges paid to the Commodity Broker since November 25, 2016 and the Predecessor Commodity Broker for the period prior to November 25, 2016, were less than \$6.00, \$6.00 and \$10.00 per round-turn trade during the Years Ended December 31, 2016, 2015 and 2014, respectively.